EduID-Mobile/Architecture-and-Requirements/21-service-architecture-oidc.md

 ```
 Figure 1: App authorization using a token agent authorization

+Steps 1 and 2 initiate the [RFC 7800] confirmation key, so an authorizing party can identify trust agent instance and user ties.
+This is similar to OIDC session management but addressing the needs of offline applications.

+Steps 4 to 7 refer to relaying authorization between two clients using [RFC 7521] assertion grants over redirect_uris.

+Steps 3 to 9 refer to proxy authorization for third party app to access a resource provider through a trust agent.

 ## Terminology

-* Authorization service (AP) - OpenID Connect authorization service/authorization provider.
+* Authorization party (AP) - OpenID Connect authorization service/authorization provider.
 This refers to the edu-ID Service.

+* Clinet (CLI) - any software that access a resource provider as a OAuth2 client.

 * Token Agent (TA) - native app on a device that can request authorizations for other apps on the device or within the application context in a device network.
-A TA is a confidential client to the AP.
+A TA is a confidential client (CLI) to the AP.
 The TA is capable to authenticate ROs and request access confirmation for the AP.
 This refers to the edu-ID Mobile App.

 * Resource provider (RP) - OpenID Connect party that uses one or more AP for authorization.
 This refers to academic services.

 * Resource owner (RO) - Agent, who uses the AP for authorization, typically a human end-user.

+* Authorized Party (AZP) - client or instance that is target of the authorization process.

 * App - Native app on the same device or within the same application context as the TA.
+Normally referred to as AZP.

+* Confirmation Key (CNF) - Cryptographic key for binding an offline session of a user at a client at the AP.

+## Client authorization for RP access through redirect uris.

+The [RFC 7521] assertion extension grant to OAuth2 is an extension to the AP's token endpoint.

+Normally, a RP will access the AP's token endpoint for obtaining the access_token and id_token for a RO.
+This is typically performed as part of the AP's forwarding of an authorization code to the RP's redirect_uri.
+This step is important to obtain the access tokens together with the ID-token from the AP and forward the access_token to a client.

+The assertion is a variation of the OAuth2 code grant or the OpenID Connect code flow, respectively.
+The assertion flow removes the browser-based interaction via the service and provides the RP with a special code

+A client may identify the AP either through a unique redirection URI.

+A client may identify the AP from the key id used for the assertion.

+If a client cannot identify an AP it MUST reject the assertion without forwarding it to any potential default AP.

+## Client-side user authentication

+## Client instance authorization

+## Proxy authorization through a trust agent

+## interaction free resource provider to resource provider authorization

+## multi-factor client authorization

-## Trust Agent authorization
+## Proxy Authorization throgh a Trust Agent

 A TA is a special client to the AP.
 It is registered to the AP just like a regular
 RP.
 It acts as a service-bound mobile app to the AP services.